West Africa oil projects face yet longer delays than rivals as prices languish

 A dive in oil prices since mid-2014 has forced international energy companies to postpone or cancel hundreds of billions of dollars in investment all over the world.

-In West Africa it has made projects for Royal Dutch Shell and Tullow Oil uneconomic, and hurt regional economies that rely heavily on energy revenue.
+In West Africa it has made projects for Royal Dutch Shell (RDSa.L) and Tullow Oil (TLW.L) uneconomic, and hurt regional economies that rely heavily on energy revenue.

 "There is no doubt that the amount of capital expenditure over the next five years will be severely reduced," said Andrew Hayman, an Africa oil and gas project specialist at data provider DrillingInfo.
 "From the bigger producers like Nigeria and Angola to the smaller producers, the capital will just not be available."